nickfff-dev/google-image-search-download/readme.md

-this script takes a csv with two columns: one column has the product title, and the other the product SKu. the script searches google images for the right product image by comparing the product title string and the image alt attribute text, to find matches, and downloads  the image with the correct matches then it renames the image with the corresponding SKU,
+this script takes a csv with  one column  that has the product title. the script searches google images for the right product image by comparing the product title string and the image alt attribute text, to find matches, and downloads  the image with the correct matches with the title as the image name.

 install all the dependencies in a venv